(30 ILCS 575/4)

 (Section scheduled to be repealed on June 30, 2020)

 (a) Except as provided in subsections (b) and (c), not less than 20% of

 the total dollar amount of State contracts, as defined by the Secretary of

-the Council and approved by the Council, shall be established as a goal to
+the Council and approved by the Council, shall be established as an aspirational goal to

 be awarded to businesses owned by minorities,